pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 multi-zonal cluster with two VMs with sufficient memory and CPU resources to support a deployment of Pega Platform that can perform under high workloads.

 You can create a multi-zonal cluster using gcloud or the Google Cloud Console.
 For steps to create the cluster using gcloud in the Google Cloud SDK, see the gcloud tab on the page [Creating a multi-zonal cluster]( https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-multi-zonal-cluster).
-The

 In order to login to your demo cluster, you must have the following information:

 - The name of your GKE cluster

-- The login credentials: username and password
+- The login credentials for your Google account: username and password

 - Whether any SSL information is required to authenticate your login.